UA-RCL/ua-rcl.github.io/presentations/fpga25/tutorial/index.md

 cd ../applications/APIApps/radar_correlator
 ```

-Create a new file to place the API calls in the file and change the radar correlator to have DASH_FFT API calls
+Create a copy of the CEDR application file with DASH_FFT API calls as `radar_correlator_zip.c` file.
+We'll use this new file to change any candidate code for ZIP operations to use DASH_ZIP API calls
 ```bash
 cp radar_correlator_fft.c radar_correlator_zip.c
 ```